-- New Proposed Rules for a Seamless System: On August 12, 2011, HHS also issued a proposed rule regarding Exchange Eligibility and Employer Standards, and the Department of the Treasury issued a proposed rule regarding premium tax credits for the purchase of coverage through Exchanges.
+- New Proposed Rules for a Seamless System: On August 12, 2011, HHS also issued a proposed rule regarding Medicaid eligibility, and the Department of the Treasury issued a proposed rule regarding premium tax credits for the purchase of coverage through Exchanges.
 The proposals seek to create a path to a simple, seamless and affordable system of coverage.

 - Support for States: On August 12, 2011, HHS awarded $185 million to 13 States and the District of Columbia to help them build Affordable Insurance Exchanges.
 Already, 49 States and the District of Columbia received Exchange Planning grants, and more than half of all States have taken additional action to establish an Exchange.

 - This proposed rule complements the Exchange proposed rule and Premium Stabilization proposed rule issued on July 11, 2011, which offer a framework to assist States in setting up Exchanges and give States significant flexibility to build an Exchange that works for them.
 In addition, Secretary Sebelius sent a letter on August 12 to Governors outlining the options and resources for States to work with HHS to set up Exchanges while making more efficient use of shared resources.

 - Public Input: All of these proposed rules build on over a year’s worth of work with States, small businesses, consumers, and health insurance providers and plans, among others.
 In drafting these proposals, the Administration examined models of Exchanges and consulted closely with stakeholders to develop policy.

 For more information about the Exchange Eligibility and Employer Standards and other proposed rules issued today, visit www.HealthCare.gov/news/factsheets/exchanges08122011a.html.